willdurand-edu/security-slides/src/06_oauth.md

 # Getting A Request Token (2/2)

-`oauth_callback` is the URL of the Consumer that will be redirected after the Service Provider completes authentication.
-If the Consumer is not a web application and has no address to redirect, the lower-case **Out Of Band** (`oob`) is used as the value.
+`oauth_callback` is the URL of the Consumer that will be redirected after the Service Provider has completed authentication.
+If the Consumer is not a web application and has no redirection URL, the lower-case **Out Of Band** (`oob`) is used as value.

-`oauth_consumer_key` is the Consumer Key provided to you by the application when you signed up.
+`oauth_consumer_key` is the Consumer Key provided to you by the Service Provider when you registered your application with it.

 `oauth_nonce` is a random string (Number Once).

 `oauth_signature` is the signature value for the request.

-`oauth_signature_method` is the signature method that you use to sign the request.
-This can be `PLAINTEXT`, `HMAC-SHA1` or `RSA-SHA1`.
+`oauth_signature_method` is the signature method that you use to sign the request, such as `PLAINTEXT`, `HMAC-SHA1` or `RSA-SHA1`.

 `oauth_timestamp` is the current timestamp of the request.